gmcnickle/netcodex/README.md

-# Developer Articles by Gary McNickle
+# The .NET Codex

+> *Because real understanding doesn’t come with a job title.*

 Welcome!
-This repository is a growing collection of articles, essays, and technical deep dives written by [Gary McNickle](https://github.com/gmcnickle), focused on software development, mentoring, and practical .NET concepts.
+This repository is a growing collection of articles, essays, and technical deep dives written by Gary McNickle, as part of an ongoing series called The .NET Codex — a guide to the lost lore of .NET development.

+This series explores the foundational knowledge that every aspiring .NET developer should know — but often doesn’t, or learns far too late.
+Think of it as the stuff you won’t find in a beginner tutorial, but that makes everything else click once you do.

 Each article is self-contained in its own folder, and includes:
 - A Markdown article (`.md`)